yiisoft/yii2-queue/UPGRADE.md

   - Const `Queue::EVENT_BEFORE_WORK` renamed to `Queue::EVENT_BEFORE_EXEC`.
   - Const `Queue::EVENT_AFTER_WORK` renamed to `Queue::EVENT_AFTER_EXEC`.
   - Const `Queue::EVENT_AFTER_ERROR` renamed to `Queue::EVENT_AFTER_EXEC_ERROR`.

+* Method `Queue::sendMessage` renamed to `Queue::pushMessage`.
+Check it if you use it for yourself drivers.

 Upgrade from 0.10.1